๐Ÿ‘ฉ๐Ÿผโ€โš–๏ธCourts and Society

 Why This Matters

-Alternative dispute resolution (ADR) sits at the heart of how modern legal systems actually function—and that's exactly what you're being tested on in Courts Society.
+Alternative dispute resolution (ADR) sits at the heart of how modern legal systems actually function.
 While courtroom dramas make litigation look like the default, the reality is that most disputes never see a judge.
-Understanding ADR methods means understanding efficiency, party autonomy, formality levels, and the balance between flexibility and finality—concepts that appear repeatedly on exams.
+Understanding ADR methods means understanding efficiency, party autonomy, formality levels, and the balance between flexibility and finality.

-These methods aren't just "alternatives" to courts; they represent fundamentally different philosophies about who should control outcomes, how binding decisions should be, and when preserving relationships matters more than winning.
-Don't just memorize the names—know what level of third-party involvement each method requires, whether outcomes are binding or advisory, and which disputes each method serves best.
-That conceptual framework will carry you through any FRQ.
+These methods represent fundamentally different philosophies about who should control outcomes, how binding decisions should be, and when preserving relationships matters more than winning.
+Don't just memorize the names.
+Know what level of third-party involvement each method requires, whether outcomes are binding or advisory, and which disputes each method serves best.
+That conceptual framework will carry you through any essay question.

 Party-Controlled Processes